matter-labs/zksync-web-era-docs/docs/reference/architecture/differences-with-ethereum.md

 contract in the future.

 :::tip zkSync Upgradeable plugin
-- The [zkSync Upgradeable plugin](https://era.zksync.io/docs/api/hardhat/hardhat-zksync-upgradable.html) is now available to help you create proxies.
+- The [hardhat-zksync-upgradeable plugin](https://era.zksync.io/docs/api/hardhat/hardhat-zksync-upgradable.html) is now available to help you create proxies.
 :::

 ### Do not rely on EVM gas logic